 This year Zakari studied Geography and Culture(Social Studies) using Bookshark PreK as our main Core from September to April.
 This program provided him a small glimpse of our large world with the colorful Kids Beginner’s World Atlas.
 Zakari was also introduced to history and how cities and streets have changed over time.
 From professions to transportation, this part of the year was a great first step to exploring the world.

 After completing this Bookshark PreK Course we switched over to Build Your Library Level 0/Kindergarten.
-During April to August Zakari was given a gentle introduction to the geography of all 7 continents, and how children live life in each location.
-Zakari responded well to this literature based approach.
+From April to August Zakari was given a gentle introduction to the geography of all 7 continents, and how children live life in each location.
+Zakari responded well to this literature-based approach.

 If you want to see exactly what we used with Build Your Library, you can check out the video below where I shared the program.

-Throughout the year we also supplements with read aloud chapter books(fiction and nonfiction) on some of the places we were visiting during our lessons.
+Throughout the year we also supplement with read-aloud chapter books(fiction and nonfiction) on some of the places we were visiting during our lessons.

 How We Studied CANADA

 Zakari completed ‘The 52 Weekly Stories About Canada’.
 The stories in this book have been designed to expose children to Canadian symbols, animals, birds, seasons, months of the year, special celebrations, famous places, and famous people.

 We also continued blending the IAHP/Doman International Intelligence Program prescribed to Zakari to teach him about geography, cultures, and history.
 We did this by working on vocabulary words on the subject and homemade books(See my post about our homemade books).